-Horrifically this disaster is not a one-off and workers around the globe that supply the fast fashion markets do so in life-threatening and hazardous conditions.
+Horrifically this disaster is not a one-off case and workers around the globe that supply the fast fashion markets do so under often life-threatening and hazardous conditions.
 Since the Rana Plaza building collapse, there have been at least 109 more accidents in these kinds of factories.

-Sweatshops are not just as Asian issue, with textiles factories in the UK being found paying people well under the minimum wage and with harsh working conditions.
-The need for fast fashion means that companies are now breaking the law to provide us with the demand.
+Sweatshops are not just as Asian issue though, with textiles factories in the UK being found paying people well under the minimum wage and under harsh working conditions.
+The need for fast fashion means that companies are now breaking the law to provide us with the supply to meet our ever-growing demand.

 Fast fashion also impacts those who wear it.
 Because the clothes are made as cheaply as possible, corners are cut with their manufacturing.
 This means that many items of clothing have dangerous chemicals in them such as formaldehyde which is used to prevent wrinkling during the transportation of the fabrics.
 However, this can cause allergic reactions and has been linked to cancer.

 Lead has been found in many cheaply made clothes and this can be harmful to the people wearing them.
 Being exposed to lead increases your chances of a range of health issues, such as heart attacks and infertility.